jlhinson/central-thermostat/readme.md

 - MQTT is the protocol used for communication

 ## Before 1.0
+- Confirm whether changeover valve energized for heating or cooling
 - Switch to smaller relays for space savings
 - Custom board to house in plastic enclosure